-$$po{scale}(s,l) = \lceil l \rceil \cdot \left(s + (1-s) \cdot mf^3(l,\lceil l \rceil)\right)$$ (5)
+$$po{scale}(s,l) = \lceil l \rceil \cdot \left(s + (1-s) \cdot d^3(l, \lceil l \rceil)\right) \tag{4}$$

-The equation is similar to (3).
-The difference is that the number of cores is not a parameter any more.
-The minimum amount of cores is used to execute load l, which corresponds to the ceiling of l.
-The results in comparison to powering off cores without DVFS is displayed in Fig. 5 for a 16 core device.
-The static part s is at 0.3 in this example.
-Again the same frequency levels F as in the last subsection are used.
+The results in comparison to powering off cores without DVFS are displayed in Fig. 1(c) for a 16 core device.
+We use static part s = 0.3 in this example, and the frequency levels F from the previous subsection.
+In this case, the strategy leads to better results when l is lower than 9, so in Fig. 1(c) only loads 1 to 10 are displayed.

-If the frequency governor does not achieve this, the application or an adapted governor would have to enforce this.

-In this case, the strategy leads to better results when l is lower 9, so in Fig. 5 the excerpt to load 10 is displayed, the rest above omitted.
 If the load l is low, more frequency levels can be used to reduce power consumption.
-Increasing the load less different frequency levels can be applied till all cores are running at f = 1.0.
+Increasing the load, fewer frequency levels can be applied till all cores are running at f = 1.0.
 It is easy to understand when assuming a load of 9: Instead of using 10 cores and running at a frequency f = 0.9 the algorithm uses 9 cores.

-In Fig. 6 the results of DVFS with and without powering off cores for a 16 core system are displayed.
-In this example, we have a static portion s of 0.5.

-Up to a load l of 9 the combination of powering off most of the cores and apply DVFS leads to less power consumption than DVFS alone.
+In Fig. 1(d) the results of DVFS with and without powering off cores for a 16 core system are displayed.
+In this example we have a static portion s = 0.5.
+Up to a load l of 9 the combination of powering off most of the cores and apply DVFS leads to a lower power consumption than DVFS alone.
 Above that, DVFS alone can achieve better results in some cases, e.g. from load 9 to about 9.5.
 This leads to the insight that in some cases it may be beneficial to use more cores than the minimum possible to achieve lower power consumption.

-D. Decrease Power by Using More Cores
+3.4 Decrease Power by Using More Cores

 Although counter-intuitive, the previous subsection gave an example where it was advantageous to use more than the minimum number of cores.
-Equation 6 models this situation. $sc{disc}$ from (3) is used several times starting with load l rounded up to the next integer as input for number of cores.
+Eq.
+5 models this situation. sc{disc} from Eq.
+3 is used several times starting with load l rounded up to the next integer as input for number of cores.
 This is tried for all core counts up to c.
 The result with the minimum power consumption is used.

-$$sc{min}(c,s,l) = min\left\{sc{disc}(m,s,l) | (m \in \mathbb{N}) \land (\lceil l \rceil \le m \le c)\right\}$$ (6)
+$$sc{min}(c,s,l) = min \left\{ sc{disc}(m,s,l) | m = \lceil l \rceil, \dots, c \right\}$$ (5)

-The result for a 16 core system with a static part of s = 0.5 of the power consumption is shown in Fig. 7.
-DVFS only is shown in blue, DVFS with powering off cores in red and $sc{min}$ in dashed black.

-For $0 \le l \le 4$ , the results of $sc{min}$ are similar to powering off with scaling.
+The result for a 16 core system with a static power of s = 0.5 is depicted in Fig. 1(e).
+DVFS only is shown in blue, DVFS with powering off cores in red and sc{min} in dashed black.
+For $0 \le l \le 4$, the results of sc{min} are similar to powering off with scaling.
 After that, the results are better than or the same as DVFS (with or without power off).
-Especially for $8 \le l \le 12$ , better results are achieved.
-Overall, $sc{min}$ is never worse than the other two strategies.
+Especially for $8 \le l \le 12$, better results are achieved.
+Overall, sc{min} is never worse than the other two strategies.